ruiined/image-recognition/README.md

 # Image Recognition

-### Encord Front-End Coding Challenge
+Coding challenge that lets the user upload an image for AI predictions.

 ## My Approach

-Due to the tight limit of 3 hours, I did my research beforehand, especially for bbox dimension normalisation.
+I did my research beforehand, especially for bbox dimension normalisation.

 I've decided on NextJS as a framework and TailwindCSS for styling, with a help of HeadlessUI for accessibility of UI elements like tabs and dialogs.